Imasha-Senadheera/Digitron-Shopping-App/README.md

 </br>

 # Libraries and technologies used
-* Navigation component : one activity contains multiple fragments instead of creating multiple activites.
+*	Navigation component : one activity contains multiple fragments instead of creating multiple activities.
-* Firebase Auth : Manging Accounts/ Loging in and Registrations.
+*	Firebase Auth : Manging Accounts/Login in and Registrations.
 *	Firebase Firestore : Database for the system.
-* Firebase Storage : To store proucts images and user profile pictures.
+*	Firebase Storage : To store product images and user profile pictures.
 *	Coroutines : do some code in the background.
 *	View binding : instead of inflating views manually view binding will take care of that.
 *	Glide : Catch images and load them in imageView.